TotallyInformation/node-red-contrib-uibuilder/README.md

   This will use a local package.json file that contains a "build" script.
 If it exists, UIBUILDER will expose a build button that will run the script.
 </details>

-## Questions, issues and suggestions

-The best place to ask questions or discuss possible enhancements is the [Node-RED Forum](https://discourse.nodered.org/).

-Alternatively, use the [GitHub issues log](https://github.com/TotallyInformation/node-red-contrib-uibuilder/issues) for raising issues or contributing suggestions and enhancements and the [GitHub Discussions page](https://github.com/TotallyInformation/node-red-contrib-uibuilder/discussions) for general questions, suggestions, etc.

 ## Contributing